 I have never been a runner.
 When I was in 7th grade, I started running with the cross-country team and at our first race, I quickly found myself at the back of the pack.
 Only a few minutes into the race, I came around a bend and saw my mom in the crowd and just ran off the course to her, saying I didn’t feel well.
 And I never went to cross-country practice again.

 Having the proper footwear also makes all the difference, since it helps avoid fatigue, pain and injury.
 Since consistency has been key in my training, getting sidelined by an injury would have really thrown me off track.
 Since Mike was my run training partner, we had to get him into proper fitting shoes, too.
-Mike has plantar fasciitis, but this guide makes it easy to find the best shoe for plantar fasciitis.
+Mike has flat feet, but this guide makes it easy to find the best shoe forflat feet.

 Upping the Pace